 For the sake of brevity, IATA airline and airport codes have been used throughout this report in place of full names (e.g., “KE” instead of “Korean Air”; “GMP” instead of “Gimpo International Airport”).

 This review covers the outbound leg (GMP-RSU) of a round-trip GMP-RSU-GMP journey.
-A separate review of the return leg (RSU-GMP) will be published in due course.
+Click here to read my report on the return leg (RSU-GMP).

 Airline and flight number : Korean Air (KE) 1331